justinokamoto/espeak-ng-python/README.md

 ## Dependencies

-### `espeak` library

-**Installing MacOS**
+This library provides Python bindings for the underlying `espeak-ng` (or `espeak`), so obviously, you must have this library installed.
+Follow instructions below for platform-specific instructions.

+**MacOS (using `brew`)**
 ```
+$ brew tap justinokamoto/espeak-ng
-brew install espeak
+$ brew espeak-ng
 ```

 **Linux**
 ```
-apt install espeak
+$ apt install espeak
 ```

 ## Installation

-After installing dependencies from the above section, you can download this Python package from the Pythin Package Index:
+You can download this Python package from the Pythin Package Index:

 TODO: Upload package to PyPI!